A Projective-to-Conformal Fefferman-Type Construction: Reduced scales and explicit normalisation

-On the one hand, sections of $\mbb{E}(1)\to M$ form a subset of all sections of $\wt{\mbb{E}}(1)\to\wt{M}$, see Lemma \ref{lem-Weyl}.
-On the other hand, sections of $\mc{T}^*\to M$ are understood as specific sections of the bundle $\wt{\mc{F}}\to\wt{M}$, which is a subbundle in $\wt{\mc{T}}\to\wt{M}$, see the generalities in Subsection \ref{Relpartra} and the setup of our construction in Subsection \ref{construction}.
+On the one hand, reduced scales correspond to the sections of $\mbb{E}_+(1)\to M$ seen as a subset of all sections of $\wt{\mbb{E}}_+(1)\to\wt{M}$, see Remark~\ref{rem-Weyl}.
+On the other hand, sections of $\mc{T}^*\to M$ are understood as specif\/ic sections of the bundle $\wt{\mc{F}}\to\wt{M}$, which is a subbundle in $\wt{\mc{T}}\to\wt{M}$, see the generalities in Section~\ref{Relpartra} and the setup of our construction in Section~\ref{construction}.
 It follows that these two natural inclusions commute with the BGG-splitting operators.

-\begin{Lemma} Full arrows in the following diagram commute:
+\begin{Lemma} The full arrows in the following diagram commute: